WIN THIS WINTER AT GULFSTREAM PARK

 If you must bet a Gulfstream turf front-runner, try to make sure 1) The horse is the lone speed in the race, preferably from an inside post, 2) The turf rails are moved out from the hedge a considerable distance (outer turf course).
 The further out the turf rails are, the more advantage there may be for front-runners.
 Turf rails are always publicly announced before every racing day.

 The position of the turf rails on the Gulfstream grass course, which has been divided into inner and outer turf courses to help the condition of the course stay good throughout the long meet, is key for the chances of an early speed grass horse.
 Since they are always moving the turf rail around, always be aware of where the turf rail is before you consider a front-runner's chances on turf.

 At Gulfstream on the grass, unlike on the dirt, a horse's chances of success are based more on running style than post draw.
 Running style has been a key determining factor how well a horse is expected to run on the Gulfstream lawn with pressers and stalkers having the best chances overall.

 In Gulfstream's increasing number of short turf sprints, it is very much unlike turf sprints at other tracks where the inside posts are strong detriments to a horse's chances, however, very much like turf sprints at many other tracks, the rail post 1 itself is still a bad proposition.
-In GP turf sprints, the best posts have been posts 2-4, while the rail Post 1 is a dismal 9%.
+In GP turf sprints, the best posts have been posts 2-4, while the rail Post 1 is often dismal.

 Today’s Hot Plays